Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Evaluation

 \textbf{Rate distortion}.
-We evaluate reconstruction accuracy versus storage cost by rate-distortion (RD) curves plotting PSNR against bits per particle (BPP) in Fig.~\ref{fig:rate-distortion}.
+We evaluate reconstruction accuracy versus storage cost by rate-distortion (RD) curves plotting PSNR against bits per particle (BPP) for HF mode in Fig.~\ref{fig:rate-distortion}.
 The reported BPP includes both the base compressed data and our edits, ensuring a fair comparison.
 Our correction shifts RD curves upward or leaves them unchanged, with a substantial gap (more than 50 dB) for Draco.
 Since our method optimizes for FoF cluster membership rather than pointwise accuracy and may perturb particles away from their base-compressed positions, the observed RD improvement is a beneficial byproduct that demonstrates our correction reclaims accuracy lost during initial compression without compromising cluster fidelity.

 \textbf{Throughput}.
-The throughput of the base compressors and our correction method with full convergence is illustrated in Fig.~\ref{fig:throughput}.
+The throughput of the base compressors and our method with full convergence is illustrated in Fig.~\ref{fig:throughput}.
+End-to-end throughput for our method includes base-compression time.
 Since HACC (hiRes) dataset needs a distributed MPI configuration while other datasets are processed on a single GPU, we provide a detailed scaling analysis for HACC (hiRes) in Section~\ref{sec:scaling} and focus here on single-node performance.

-Our correction phase consistently outperforms the base compressors on FPM datasets, achieving a speedup of 6-25$\times$ over CPU-based baselines and 15-30$\times$ over the GPU-accelerated cuSZp2.
-Conversely, for high-density datasets such as HACC (lowRes) and EXAALT, cuSZp2's throughput exceeds our iterative refinement, as our method's complexity scales with the density of vulnerable pairs.

-The correction runtime is primarily governed by the vulnerable pair count rather than the PGD iteration count alone; large vulnerable pair counts significantly increase per-iteration latency, whereas high iteration counts with small vulnerable pair counts remain computationally inexpensive.
-Table~\ref{tab:iteration} illustrates this using ZFP-compressed EXAALT data.
-The execution times for $\xi=10^{-3}$ and $\xi=10^{-4}$ diverge significantly despite nearly identical iteration counts, due to a $22\times$ difference in vulnerable pair counts, confirming that throughput is sensitive to the number of violated pairs processed per iteration.
-Furthermore, we identify an approximately 0.25\,s performance floor for spatial partitioning and vulnerable pair discovery, which persists even with zero violated pairs and iterations, serving as a verification step to ensure all particle pairs satisfy the prescribed linking-length constraints.
+SC and HF add limited throughput overhead in most configurations.
+VP has particularly low throughput cases at loose error bounds because its larger active-pair and iteration counts make PGD dominant.
+Table~\ref{tab:iteration} shows how active-pair count, iteration count, and union-find affect runtime on ZFP-compressed EXAALT data.
+Union-find adds little setup time, whereas reductions in active-pair and iteration counts substantially reduce PGD time, which dominates most configurations.
+Furthermore, spatial partitioning and active-pair discovery impose an approximately 0.077\,s performance floor.
+This setup cost remains even with zero violations and iterations because the method must still discover active pairs and verify that no correction is required.